How Teachers of Color Can Make a Difference in the Classroom and Beyond

 With growing evidence that educator diversity may lead to more positive outcomes for all students, demand is increasing for teachers of color—particularly bilingual teachers of color in areas with large numbers of linguistically diverse students.

 Here are a few more reasons why it is critical that districts and schools strive to recruit and hire teachers of color:

 “It’s really important that students have people who reflect back to them their language, their culture, their ethnicity, their religion.
 It doesn’t mean all the people in their lives have to do that mirroring, but they should have some.
-And we know that in the teaching profession, there really are not enough mirrors.” —Sarah Leibel, master teacher in residence in the Harvard Teacher Fellows Program, quoted in Harvard Ed.
-Magazine
+And we know that in the teaching profession, there really are not enough mirrors.” —Sarah Leibel, master teacher in residence in the Harvard Teacher Fellows Program

 However, simply recruiting and hiring more teachers of color is not enough; we need significant systemic and cultural changes to retain teachers of color and encourage students of color to become teachers.

 It’s difficult, uncomfortable work—and it’s work we should pursue.